Lieutenant Governor of British Columbia: History

-This colony of British Columbia was amalgamated with the Colony of Vancouver Island to form the Colony of British Columbia (1866–71), which was succeeded by the present-day province of British Columbia following the Canadian Confederation of 1871, when the present office of the lieutenant governor of British Columbia came into being.
+The original Colony of British Columbia was amalgamated with the Colony of Vancouver Island in 1866.
+That larger jurisdiction was succeeded by the present-day province of British Columbia, following the territory's entry into Canadian Confederation in 1871, when the present office of the lieutenant governor of British Columbia came into being.

-Since 1871, 28 lieutenant governors have served the province, amongst whom were notable firsts, such as David Lam—the first Asian-Canadian lieutenant governor in Canada—and Iona Campagnolo—the first female lieutenant governor of British Columbia.
+Since 1871, 28 lieutenant governors have served the province, including firsts such as David Lam—the first Asian-Canadian lieutenant governor in Canada—and Iona Campagnolo—the first female lieutenant governor of British Columbia.
 The shortest mandate by a lieutenant governor of British Columbia was Edward Gawler Prior, from 1919 to his death in 1920, while the longest was George Pearkes, from October 1960 to July 1968.

-In 1903, before political parties were a part of British Columbia politics, Lieutenant Governor Henri-Gustave Joly de Lotbinière was the last lieutenant governor in Canada to dismiss from office an incumbent premier, Edward Gawler Prior; Prior had been found to have given an important construction contract to his own hardware business, though he was later appointed as lieutenant governor himself.
-In 1952, the lieutenant governor was, without a clear majority in the Legislature following the general election, required to exercise his personal judgement in selecting his premier.
-Though the Co-operative Commonwealth Federation (CCF) (now the New Democratic Party) held one fewer seat than the Social Credit Party (Socred), Lieutenant Governor Clarence Wallace was under pressure to call on the CCF leader to form the new Cabinet; however, Wallace went with Socred leader W.A.C.
-Bennett, which resulted in the start of a twenty-year dynasty for the latter.
+In 1903, before political parties were a part of British Columbia politics, Henri-Gustave Joly de Lotbinière was the last lieutenant governor in Canada to dismiss an incumbent premier, Edward Gawler Prior, from office.
+Prior had been found to have given an important construction contract to his own hardware business; though, he was later appointed as lieutenant governor himself.
+In 1952, without a clear majority in the legislative assembly following the general election, Lieutenant Governor Clarence Wallace was required to exercise his personal judgement in selecting the province's premier.
+Though the Co-operative Commonwealth Federation (CCF; now the New Democratic Party) held one fewer seat than the Social Credit Party (Socred), Wallace was under pressure to call on the CCF leader to form a government.
+Wallace, however, went with Socred leader W.A.C.
+Bennett, which resulted in the start of a 20-year dynasty for the latter.

+The provincial election in 2017 resulted in neither the incumbent Liberals, nor the opposition New Democrats (NDP), winning a majority.
+The balance rested with the Green Party, which eventually agreed to support an NDP minority government with NDP leader John Horgan as premier.
+Still, Premier Christy Clark refused to resign until she could test the legislative assembly's confidence in her.
+As the vote on the Speech from the Throne is automatically a confidence vote and the speech was voted down, Clark's government fell.
+She advised Lieutenant Governor Judith Guichon to call a new elections, contending that the NDP would be unable to provide a stable government due to the need for one of its members to act as speaker, likely resulting in frequent tied votes that could be broken only by the speaker.
+Guichon disagreed and refused to dissolve the legislature.
+Clark then resigned and Guichon invited Horgan to form a government, which was sworn in by Guichon on 18 July.

+During Guichon's time serving as lieutenant governor, she put a strong focus on the interaction of the Crown in British Columbia with the Indigenous peoples in the province, which she said needed to be defined by "respect, relationships, and responsibility", stating that the Canadian monarchy was central to the treaty relationship.